Yaya-Cout/Nwagyu/src/guide/apps/conway.md

 resolution.
 Future updates might circumvent this flaw.
 :::

 Changes how many pixels wide a cell is.
-The available resolutions as of 1.1.0 are 2, 4, 5 and 8 pixel wide squares for a cell.
+The available resolutions as of 1.2.0 are 1, 2, 4, 5 and 8 pixel wide squares for a cell.
-A 1:1 pixel:cell ratio was doable in older versions, but newer versions fall short of RAM for that luxury.
 Don't worry about over- or undershooting those values, as it will simply wrap around.

 ## Download